-Cancer is a difficult disease to live with, but with the help of a great surgical team combined with patience and fortitude, it can be defeated.
-With Bellflower Oral Facial Surgery, you have the right team on your side.
-We are with you at every stage of the process, from diagnosis through treatment to your post-treatment care.
+Cancer is one of the most difficult diseases to live with and often makes patients feel hopeless.
+However, with the help of a great surgical team, combined with your fortitude, oral cancer can be defeated.
+Here at Bellflower Oral Facial Surgery, we take pride in giving you a strong team by your side that is with you at every stage of the treatment process.
 You can count on us to keep you informed and optimistic while giving you excellent care.

 Preparing for Treatment

-Whatever your type and stage of oral cancer, proper preparation for treatment will greatly increase your odds of success and decrease post-treatment complications.
-Your mouth will undergo a thorough cleaning to remove harmful types of bacteria.
-Your teeth will be assessed and professionally cleaned.
-If some of your teeth are decayed or have poor prognoses, they may be extracted to prevent future problems.
+Whatever your stage and type of oral cancer, proper preparation for future treatment will improve your odds of success and decrease complications that arise after surgery and other procedures.
+Your mouth will need to undergo a thorough cleaning, your teeth will be assessed and cleaned, and some may be extracted to prevent future problems.

-You will be strongly encouraged to reduce or halt your consumption of alcohol, marijuana, cigarettes, and chewing tobacco.
-Heavy smokers and drinkers are six times more likely to contract oral cancer than those who abstain.
-By continuing these activities, you may exacerbate your symptoms and make healing more difficult.
+You will be strongly encourages to reduce or stop all consumption of hazardous substances like alcohol, cigarettes, marijuana, and chewing tobacco.
+Heavy smokers (of any substance) and drinkers are six times more likely to develop oral cancer than those who abstain from these activities.
+By continuing consumption, you may exacerbate symptoms and make healing more difficult.

 Methods of Oral Cancer Treatment